SupakornPholsiri/SupakornPholsiri.github.io/blog/writing_arduino_programs_in_wokwi.md

   }
 }
 ```
-Set direction of LED pins according to initial condition.
+Set direction of LED pins according to the initial conditions.

 ```C
 void loop() {